What is Medical Laboratory Sciences?

 National Certification Examinations

-Graduates of the BSHS and Post-Baccalaureate Programs in MLS are eligible to take national examinations for certification as a medical laboratory scientist, such as those offered by the Board of Certification of the American Society for Clinical Pathology.
-Graduates of the categorical post-baccalaureate programs (Blood Banking, Chemistry, Hematology, and Microbiology) are eligible to take examinations as a technologist in the respective subject areas.
+Graduates of several of the programs within the Biomedical Laboratory Sciences department are eligible to take national examinations for certification, such as those offered by the Board of Certification of the American Society for Clinical Pathology (ASCP).
+The programs that lead to exam eligibility are:

 While the completion of GW's MLS program will make graduates eligible to register for the ASCP Board of Certification Exam, this does not automatically guarantee a graduate will also meet their state’s requirements for state licensure (if applicable).
 Since each state may have different requirements for licensure as an MLS, each student is encouraged to contact their state’s regulating agency and review these requirements prior to beginning any degree program.